kapbyte/kapbyte-blog/content/posts/how-to-build-a-book-application-with-Golang-Gin-and-MongoDB/index.md

 ### Target Audience
 This article is for anyone with experience programming in Golang and also familiar with building RESTful APIs for their applications.
+Kindly check out my article on [**Getting started with Golang**](https://kapbyte.netlify.app/posts/getting-started-with-golang/getting-started-with-golang) to get started.

 ### Prerequisites